johnhenry/understate/readme.md

 ```javascript
 var state = new Understate({});
 ```
-Note: I'm passing an empty config object here into the constructor function.
-I don't think this should necessary, but, with my current es6 transplier, it an error is thrown without it.
-No big deal, maybe we'll come back to this somewhere down the line...

 Create new Understate instance with an initial value
 ```javascript
 var state = new Understate({initial:/*sone initial value*/});